-- A Section 8(a)(1) charge that alleges the employer's representatives were directly or indirectly involved in the initiation of a RD or UD petition. - A Section 8(a)(1) charge that alleges the employer's representatives were directly or indirectly involved in the support of a RD or UD petition where the showing is reduced below 30 percent after the tainted showing is subtracted. - A Section 8(a)(2) charge that alleges employer representatives assisted in the showing of interest obtained by a labor organization where the showing is reduced below 30 percent after the tainted showing is subtracted. - A Section 8(a)(2) charge that alleges an employer has dominated a union and seeks to disestablish the bargaining relationship. - A Section 8(b)(1)(A) charge that alleges a labor organization's showing of interest was obtained through threats or force where the showing is reduced below 30 percent after the coerced showing is subtracted.
+- A finding of merit to an 8(a)(1) charge that alleges the employer's representatives were directly or indirectly involved in the initiation of a RD or UD petition. - A finding of merit to an 8(a)(1) charge that alleges the employer's representatives were directly or indirectly involved in the support of a RD or UD petition, if the showing of interest is reduced below 30 percent after the tainted showing is subtracted. - A finding of merit to an 8(a)(2) charge that alleges employer representatives assisted in the showing of interest obtained by a labor organization, if the showing of interest is reduced below 30 percent after the tainted showing of interest is subtracted. - A finding of merit to an 8(b)(1)(A) charge that alleges a labor organization's showing of interest was obtained through threats or force, if the showing of interest is reduced below 30 percent after the coerced showing of interest is subtracted.